Frequently Asked Questions

 If you can’t make it to a session, please let me know as soon as possible so that we can reschedule your appointment.
 Your access to services, however, is not threatened by your attendance.
 If you cancel, reschedule, or do not show for an appointment with less than 24 hours’ notice, you will be charged the full session fee (see our Rates & Insurance to learn more).

-At Managing Motherhood, I offer a wide range of services via online therapy.
-Other services include postpartum depression, therapy for stress and overwhelm, pregnancy and motherhood, parenting support, parent-child interaction therapy, counseling for new mothers, and therapy for postpartum anxiety.
-My work also includes birth trauma and parent coaching.
+At Managing Motherhood, I offer a wide range of services via my online platform.
+Services include postpartum depression treatment, therapy for stress and overwhelm, pregnancy and motherhood therapy, parenting support, parent-child interaction therapy, counseling for new mothers, and therapy for postpartum anxiety.
+My work also includes treating birth trauma and parent coaching.
 Additionally, I offer online therapy in Maryland, online therapy in Washington, D.C., online therapy in Virginia.
+Parent coaching and coaching for moms is available for clients worldwide.
 I look forward to being able to hold space for you to work through anything that is holding you back today.
 If you’re looking for therapy, I am here to help.

 What’s the difference between therapy and coaching?